SinghTushar20/Learn-to-Code/Javascript/Core Language/03-Objects.md

 - `in` operator return a boolean value and can be used with objects.
   - To walk over all keys of an object, there exists a special form of the loop: `for..in`.
   - Objects are ordered in a special fashion, integer (strings with integers) properties are **sorted**, others appear in **creation order**.
+- Any type that is not primitive is Object.
   - There are many other kinds of objects in JavaScript:
     - `Array` to store ordered data collections,
     - `Date` to store the information about the date and time,
     - `Error` to store the information about an error etc.
     - These are objects not data types.
 - `typeof` is used to check the type of data type.